danielbene/server-terraformer/README.md

 The only thing that needs to be modified is the environment file.
 You can find an example layout in the the docker-compose folder called `.env_sample`.
 You have to copy that as a `.env` file in place, and fill the required variables.
 These are:

 `HOST_IP`: the ip of your server (this should be static). (e.g. 192.168.1.2)
-`HOST_BASE_DIST`: the base distribution of your OS.
+`HOST_NAME`: name of the host machine.
+Used by prometheus for job name, it can be anything. (e.g. myhost42) `HOST_BASE_DIST`: the base distribution of your OS.
 Tested with `ubuntu` and `debian`.
 May work with others, if there is a docker repo for them.
 `LOG_DIR`: path where log files will placed. (e.g. /path/to/logs)
 `SCRAPE_INTERVAL`: interval in seconds that sets, how often node exporter will query system statistics. (e.g. 30)